7 ways to stay safer behind the wheel Drive safely Divine lifestyle

 Don’t use mobile phones

 Texting while driving is extremely dangerous, so if it's something that you have been known to do in the past, you should stop.
 In many states, it's illegal, and given the number of fatalities caused by using a mobile phone when driving, it is no wonder.
 Taking your eyes off the road for a few seconds is ample time to lose control or collide with another vehicle, so as tempting as it may be, refrain from using your phone whilst in motion.
 If you urgently need to use your phone, pull over when safe to do so and then make your call or send your text.
-It could save your life and the life of others, so be sensible and don't take any chances.
+It could save your life and the lives of others, so be sensible and don't take any chances.

-Next Post »Make College Life Healthier, Safer, and Smarter with the College Student First Aid Kit
+Next Post »College Student First Aid Kit

 You May Also Like